shieldon-io/document-translations/it/guide/codeigniter.md

 $storage =  APPPATH . '../shieldon';
 ```

-#### 3. Defind a Controller for Firewall Panel.
+#### 3. Define a Controller for Firewall Panel.

-We need a controller to get into Shieldon firewall controll panel, in this example, we defind a controller named `Example`.
+We need a controller to get into Shieldon firewall controll panel, in this example, wedefine a controller named `Example`.

 ```php
 class Example extends MY_Controller